The Happiest Countries in the World Are Not the Ones You Think Of

 The Bottom Line

-The happiest countries in the world do not exist, it remains eventually a subjective matter.
+There is no such thing as the happiest countries in the world.
+Happiness remains a subjective matter.

 Maybe it takes less for a Danish to feel happy than for an American, who knows?